Currency: Euro (€)

 There is one poker type with an undeniable French origin.
 Although rarely played, Courchevel – a 5-card Omaha game where the door card on the board is dealt pre-flop – is named after a ski resort in France.
 According to the urban legend, bored guests at that resort made up the new game which is played almost exclusively in French casinos.

-Also, France and its online gaming regulatory body, ARJEL spearheaded the European liquidity deal signed by France, Spain, Portugal and Italy in 2017.
+Also, France and its online gaming regulatory body, ARJEL (now known as ARJ), spearheaded the European liquidity deal signed by France, Spain, Portugal, and Italy in 2017.

 Famous French Poker Players

-Benjamin Polak’s live tournament earnings is currently at $12.6 million, just a million shy of ElkY’s.
+Benjamin Polak’s live tournament earnings is currently at $12.9 million, two million shy of ElkY’s.
 He finished third in the 2017 WSOP Main Event for $3.5 million.
-Also, he won a €50K NLHE Event at the 2018 EPT Barcelona.
+Also, he won the €50K NLHE event at the 2018 EPT Barcelona.

 David Benyamine regularly appeared on NBC’s classic poker show Poker After Dark, playing against the biggest names in poker on camera.
 In 2008, he won the $10K Omaha Hi-Lo event at the World Series of Poker, which is his only gold bracelet to date.